lexemlang/lexem/stdlib/prototypes/string.md

 ## `.slice(from: String, count: String) -> String`

-Returns the substring of the current string that starts at `from` and ends at most in the following `count` charateres.
+Returns the substring of the current string that starts at `from` and ends at most in the following `count` characters.
 If `from` is greater than the size of the current string, the function returns an empty string, i.e. `""`.

 ```lxm
 string.slice(from, count)